 Popularly used for surgery and a few patients who are reactive to sedation dentistry.

-Patients receiving sedation dentistry treatments are usually advised to have someone look after them.
+Patients receiving treatments with sedation dentistry in Encino are usually advised to have someone look after them.
 Even after the completion of the process, the caregiver should stick around till the effects of the sedation fades away.

 People who have a low pain threshold, can't keep calm in a dentist's chair, have very sensitive dentures, have a bad gag reflex or needs to undergo an extended dental process are all candidates of sedation.